The Lord of the Rings: The Fellowship of the Ring: Theatrical version

-On 29 August 2006, a limited edition of The Fellowship of the Ring was released on DVD.
-The set included both the film's theatrical and extended editions on a double-sided disc along with all-new bonus material.

-Blu-ray edition

-The theatrical Blu-ray version of The Lord of the Rings was released in the United States on 6 April 2010.
+The Blu-ray edition of the theatrical The Lord of the Rings trilogy was released in the United States on 6 April 2010.
 There were two separate sets: one with digital copies and one without.
 The individual Blu-ray disc of The Fellowship of the Ring was released on 14 September 2010 with the same special features as the complete trilogy release, except there was no digital copy.

-The extended Blu-ray editions were released in the US on 28 June 2011.
-This version has a runtime of 238 minutes (the extended editions include the names of all fan club members at the time of their release; the additional 9 minutes in the Blu-ray version are because of expanded member rolls, not any additional story material).